-Jay Heinbuck is in his eighth season with the Penguins as director of amateur scouting.
+Jay Heinbuck is in his eighth season with the Penguins as co-director of amateur scouting.

-In his role, Heinbuck oversees amateur scouting in North America and Europe.
+In his role, Heinbuck works closely with co-director of amateur scouting Randy Sexton overseeing amateur scouting in North America and Europe.

 Prior to joining the Penguins, Heinbuck worked four years with the New York Islanders as their United States head amateur scout, working closely with head amateur scout Tony Feltrin on all scouting matters.
 Heinbuck oversaw amateur scouting efforts inside the United States and also scouted in Canada and Europe during his tenure with the Islanders.